ianrastall/text-utils/books/ada/book-ada-05.md

 type Positive is range 1..Integer'Last;  -- Positive integers
 ```

-These types are particularly useful for array indices and counts where negative values are meaningless.
+These types are particularly useful for array indices and counts where
+negative values are meaningless.

-#### Real-World Example: Medical Device System
+#### Real-World Example: Medical Device Predefined Types

 In a medical device that monitors patient vital signs: